History of medicine in Cyprus: Venetians (1489-1570)

 Cyprus depended on the ‘Consiglio Maggiore di Venezia’.
 The government paid the salary of some doctors, whereas others were private.
 There were doctors, midwives and practical doctors, who were practicing venesection, cautery, purging, and sniffing.
 Two doctors are mentioned by name: Bulien de Nores from a baronial family, and Jane de Rames (1489–1571).
-The latter was born in Cyprus but also lived and practised in Padova.
+The latter was born in Cyprus but also lived and practised in Padua.
 The local Cypriots requested a doctor from Venice and he was sent by the Venetian government.
 His salary was 300 ducats a year, quite high for a doctor.
 In general, the Christian doctors were better paid than the Jews.

 Turks (1571-1878)

 In Cyprus there were too many sick people due to the frequent malaria epidemics, and too few doctors.
 Qualified doctors were working well and paid well.
 In addition, doctors were selling drugs for extra income.
 The first doctor of that period was Aloise Cucci (1625).
 He was an Italian who lived in Cyprus, a well-informed and wise doctor.
 There were many others mentioned by name, both Cypriot and French.
 Examples are:

 Dr Dimanel and Dr Dende (c1705) were ‘Docteurs de Nation Française’.
 They were recorded in certificates in from the French embassy in Cyprus.
 Dr Guerin and Dr Donde (c1730) were surgeons who prepared a perfumed concoction to disinfect the house when somebody died.
 Xatzi Georgios X Liasi Chalepli 1742 was a Cypriot, born in Beirut, but lived and practiced in Larnaca.

 Dr Gerolamo Varlamo (Varlaam) (1770) had the qualification ‘Dottore Veneto di Medicina’.
 From Venice he came to Cyprus through Corfu.
 He studied in Padova.
 Drs Giuseppe Zambelli and Francesco A Patriarca (1794), from Naples, were working in Famagusta and then in Larnaca.
 They had a written agreement to work together as partners in medicine and surgery, and to share the income for 10 years.